zephyrproject-rtos/zephyr/doc/application/apps_microkernel.rst

 How to Develop Microkernel Applications
 #######################################

-Microkernel applications are comprised of .c and . h files that are integrated with the |codename| using MDEF files, Makefiles and .conf files.
+Microkernel applications are composed of .c and . h files that are integrated with the |codename| using MDEF files, Makefiles and .conf files.

 Developing a microkernel application can be accomplished in five steps: